 Every Subway Sandwich—Ranked for Nutrition!

-Subway’s commitment to providing affordable, healthy food is undeniable.
+When it comes to Subway nutrition, you know the brand's commitment to providing affordable, healthy food is undeniable.
 In 2014, the chain removed the dough conditioner azodicarbonamide from its breads after public outcry over the same ingredient being used in yoga mats.
 The chain even one-upped consumers and increased its whole-grain bread options.

 In 2015, not only did the sub company announce they were weaning off antibiotic usage in their chicken, but they also set a timeline for acquiring antibiotic-free pork and beef (which are much harder to come across than chicken) as well as cage-free eggs.